 We have an extensive range of roller covering equipment including one of the largest diameter autoclaves in the UK.
 This capacity means we can cover items from small precision rollers for the print industry up to large 3m diameter conveyor rollers used in the mining and quarrying industry.
 We offer short lead times as standard and can cater for break down situations where rollers need to be turned around quickly.

-Our expert team have accumulated many years experience in covering rollers and can help and advise on any issues or queries including material specifications, roller design or end use applications.
+Our expert team have accumulated many years experience in covering rollers and can advise on any issues or queries including material specifications, roller design or end use applications.

 See below gallery for examples of recent projects we have undertaken, including rollers for:

 The first key stage of the process involves prepping the roller drum.
 If refurbishing an existing roller then this stage will start by stripping off the existing rubber covering.
 The face of the drum is shot blasted in our blast cabinet to provide a strong key between rubber and steel.
 The face of the drum is then coated with a chemical bonding agent to adhere the compound to the roller.

 Once prepped the roller is covered with the specified compound by one of two main methods.
 The first method uses a mill to masticate the uncured rubber slab compound which is then hand wrapped around the face of the roller, this method tends to be used for larger more complicated items.
 The second method is to wrap uncured rubber sheet compound around the roller.